Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Can I legally rent out property on my visa in Birmingham right now?

-You do not need to live in the UK to rent out your Birmingham property, and many foreign owners manage their investments entirely from abroad using local letting agents.
+You do not need to live in the UK to rent out a Birmingham property, and many non-resident landlords use a UK letting agent to handle tenants, checks and repairs.

 We cover everything there is to know about buying and renting out in Birmingham here.